svgeesus/ondesModulaire/wavemix/readme.md

 CVs are needed: four for the first four waveforms (the flat-topped ones, N C G g) which are submixed and sent to the mixer send.
 This is normalled to mixer return together with the other three waveforms (O, 8, S) for a second, four to one mixdown.
 Therefore the eighth CV is for submix level.

+Because the wavemix controller will be in a separate skiff, it is better to use balanced connection to transfer CVs.
+8 balanced lines fit on a Tascam DB-25 connector.
+Use the Hinton impedance-balanced circuits with close-tolerance matched resistors.